dineshsonachalam/tech-courses-search-engine/README.md

 4. Building UI using React and Redux.
 5. Testing our UI using Cypress.
 6. Add SonarQube Quality gate to your application.
-7. Deploy our application in the Kubernetes cluster using the Helm chart.

 #### 1. Understanding all significant components in ElasticSearch and it's Auto completion feature.